andrewdanks/PyJDPA/README.markdown

 ======

-PyJDPA is a snippets used to parse [JDPA Sentiment Corpus](https://verbs.colorado.edu/jdpacorpus/) to TSV format.
+PyJDPA is a snippets used to parse [JDPA Sentiment Corpus](https://verbs.colorado.edu/jdpacorpus/) to TSV format (or some other separated value).
 The snippet is written in Python.

     Usage: pyjdpa.py [options] doc_id rel_type.
 E.g: pyjdpa.py camera-002-002 target